IKNL/PZP-FHIR-R4/input/pagecontent/StructureDefinition-ACP-MedicalDevice.Product-ICD-intro.md

 ### Changes compared to nl-core

 This profile adds ACP-specific mappings to the ART-DECOR dataset and obligation extensions for Provider and Consulter actors.
 Profile references are constrained to ACP profiles where available.

-The following change affects implementation beoyond the base profile:
+The following change affects implementation beoyond the base nl-core profile:

 * `.type` must be a value from the bound ValueSet.